-Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology, Library & Information Technology (Flexible Participation Option), and Library & Information Technology (BBA Transfer Option).
+Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology and the Diploma in Library & Information Technology (Flexible Participation Option).

 Library Systems and Information Design

 Students learn to develop user-focused perspectives within the context of library systems.
 Students have the opportunity to try several different library systems to manage assets, organize information, and design interfaces.
 Students are provided with skills to design databases and explore software for libraries.
 Issues related to user experience, information architecture, and usability are examined.